-Despite these favorable biases, Figure 2 reveals that few space arrangements promote sustainability norms regarding orbital debris.
-14 It presents the percentage of arrangements covering each of the 10 sustainability norms listed above.
-Strikingly, just 6.7% of arrangements identify space sustainability as a shared objective.
-This is noteworthy considering our broad interpretation of space sustainability, which encompasses not just the preservation of the outer space environment but also the safety of space activities.
-Only 5.8% of arrangements include a commitment to mitigate debris.
-Our understanding of debris mitigation potentially encompasses a wide array of activities, ranging from improved design of space objects and safe debris release during normal operations to measures for collision risk reduction and post-asset disposal preparation.
-Less than 3% of all arrangements include provisions for on-orbit emergencies, encompassing assistance to spacecraft and conjunction assessments.
-Furthermore, only 0.6% of all arrangements mention the active removal of space debris, even as a vague, distant and aspirational goal.
+Despite these favorable biases, Figure 2 reveals that few space arrangements promote sustainability norms regarding orbital debris.13 It presents the percentage of arrangements covering each of the ten sustainability norms listed earlier.
+Strikingly, only 6.7 percent of arrangements identify space sustainability as a shared objective.
+This is noteworthy, considering our broad interpretation of space sustainability, which encompasses not only the preservation of the outer space environment but also the safety of space activities.
+Only 5.8 percent of arrangements include a commitment to mitigate debris.
+Our understanding of debris mitigation potentially encompasses a wide array of activities, ranging from improved design of space objects and safe debris release during normal operations to measures for collision risk reduction and postasset disposal preparation.
+Less than 3 percent of all arrangements include provisions for on-orbit emergencies, encompassing assistance to spacecraft and conjunction assessments.
+Furthermore, only 0.6 percent of all arrangements mention the active removal of space debris, even as a vague, distant, and aspirational goal.